HomeProductivityGoogle Docs

 Does Google Docs open Microsoft Word files cleanly?

 Mostly, but not perfectly.
 A simple .docx opens fine and edits without drama.
 A heavily styled Word file, with complex tables or precise layout, can shift around a little when it imports, so an important document sometimes needs a quick cleanup pass.
-For ongoing back and forth with Word users, keeping the file in its original format and editing in the Word app is often smoother.
+For ongoing back and forth with Word users, keeping the file in its original format and editing in the Word app is often smoother than converting it.